titpetric/netdata/README.md

 Netdata supports forwarding alarms to an email address.
 You can set up msmtp by setting the following ENV variables:

 - SMTP_TO - This is the address alarms will be delivered to.
+- SMTP_FROM - This is the address the emails will be from.
+Defaults to localhost.
 - SMTP_SERVER - This is your SMTP server.
 Defaults to smtp.gmail.com.
 - SMTP_PORT - This is the SMTP server port.
 Defaults to 587.
 - SMTP_USER - This is your username for the SMTP server.